widdix/mastodon-on-aws/README.md

 Please note that the cost estimation is not complete and costs differ per region.
 For example, the estimation does not include network traffic, CloudWatch, SES, and domain.
 [Monitor your costs](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-create.html)!

+## Update

+Here is how you update your infrastructure.

+1. Open CloudFormation via the AWS Management Console.
+1. Select the CloudFormation stack which is named `mastodon-on-aws` in case you created the stack with our defaults.
+1. Press the `Edit` button.
+1. Choose the option `Replace current template` with `https://s3.eu-central-1.amazonaws.com/mastodon-on-aws-cloudformation/v0.6.0/quickstart.yml`.
+1. Go through the rest of the wizard and keep the defaults.

 ## Development

 IaC based on [cfn-modules](https://github.com/cfn-modules/docs).